Volunteer with New Entry Food Hub!

-Time Commitment: Our workshare volunteers commit to Monday, Tuesday, and/or Wednesday morning week, usually not to exceed three (3) hours each day.
+Time Commitment: Our workshare volunteers commit to Monday, Tuesday, Wednesday, or Thursday morning or afternoon shifts, usually not to exceed three (3) hours each day.
 We generally pack the same amount of produce all season, we prefer volunteer availabiltiy and commitment for the whole season (May-October).

 Our schedule is as follows: Schedule Coming Soon!

 Site/Supervision: Volunteers will work directly with the Food Hub Coordinator at 733 Cabot Street, Beverly MA.

 Benefits: Work alongside caring, friendly individuals committed to solving problems in our food system.
 Volunteers will have the oppourtunity to learn about the handling and use of produce and those who can commit to at least two shifts per week for 20 weeks receive a complementary CSA share to show our appreciation.

 Contact Info/Next Steps: To inquire about this volunteer position, please fill out a Volunteer Inquiry Form today!

 New Entry CSA Cluster Coordinator

 Cluster Coordinators are responsible for hosting CSA pick-up sites (ie, community centers, places of worship, corporations, etc…).
 Cluster Coordinators help to promote the New Entry CSA in their communities, such as hanging posters, posting announcements in newsletters or community listservs, and helping to organize events, such as a pre-season meeting.
 Cluster Coordinators are also responsible for making arrangements for distribution locations, such as storing boxes and ensuring that shares are shaded or sheltered.